ieedan/neverthrow/README.md

 ## A note on the Package Name

-Although the package is called `neverthrow`, please don't take this literally.
+Although the package is called `neverthrowx`, please don't take this literally.
 I am simply encouraging the developer to think a bit more about the ergonomics and usage of whatever software they are writing.

 `Throw`ing and `catching` is very similar to using `goto` statements - in other words; it makes reasoning about your programs harder.
 Secondly, by using `throw` you make the assumption that the caller of your function is implementing `catch`.
 This is a known source of errors.
 Example: One dev `throw`s and another dev uses the function without prior knowledge that the function will throw.
 Thus, and edge case has been left unhandled and now you have unhappy users, bosses, cats, etc.